hmrc/agents-external-stubs/README.md

 `GET  /registration/personal-details/arn/:arn` | Provides the ability to request the Agent Record Details (business partner record) associated with the Register Once Number or Agent Register Once Number
 `GET  /registration/personal-details/utr/:utr` | ^^ as above
 `GET  /registration/agents/utr/:utr` | Provides the ability for an Agent to be subscribed into Agents Services, generating the agent reference number.
+`GET  /registration/individual/:idType/:idNumber` | Provides the ability for a Taxpayer (Business or Individual) to register on the master system.
+In order to utilise this API, the taxpayer must have a valid NINO, UTR or EORI..
+`GET  /registration/organisation/:idType/:idNumber` | Provides the ability for a Taxpayer (Business or Individual) to register on the master system.
+In order to utilise this API, the taxpayer must have a valid NINO, UTR or EORI..

 ## Custom API <a name="custom_api"></a>